There are a number of ways that the removal of vegetation is regulated within the Goulburn Mulwaree Local Government Area.

 The Biodiversity Assessment and Approval Pathways flowchart(PDF, 762KB) also provides guidance on the various approval pathways for vegetation clearing.

-Landholders, or their agents, can request a Biodiversity Values Map Explanation Report.
-The report provides detailed descriptions and maps for all biodiversity values applicable to a landholding.
+Landholders can request a Biodiversity Values Map Explanation Report.
+The report provides detailed information for biodiversity values applicable to a landholding.
 This includes locations where the biodiversity value is a threatened species and/or community and the species and/or community name.

 To request an explanation report contact the Map Review Team at: email@example.com or by phone on (02) 6360 9000.